• Skip to primary navigation

 Unlike traditional Christmas holiday destinations in Germany and Austria, Gdansk is not overcrowded with tourists or booked out months in advance.

-Forming part of Poland’s Tricity region alongside Sopot and Gdynia, its Hanseatic history adds to the cultural appeal of the city.
+Forming part of Poland’s Tricity region alongside Sopot and Gdynia, its Hanseatic history adds to the city’s cultural appeal.

 The historic old town and market streets are lined with beautifully restored architecture filled with cosy cafes, boutique shops and interesting sights.